Course Outline

 Description

 This Work Integrated Learning (WIL) course is essential preparation for professional practice as a dietitian.
-You will demonstrate competencies by providing culturally safe, ethical and professional behaviour and skills in leadership, teamwork and business in two placements settings.
-Academic staff allocate placement, and you must complete equivalent of 25 days (190 hours) of full time placement.
-This contributes to 100 placement days required for professional accreditation with Dietitians Australia.
+You will demonstrate competencies by providing culturally safe, ethical and professional behaviour and skills.
+Placements are allocated by academic staff and you must complete the designated number of days allocated by the course coordinator.
+This contributes to the minimum of 100 days of professional placement required to meet the Dietitians Australia National Competency and Accreditation Standards for Dietetic Education.

 How will this course be delivered?